wiremock/wiremock.org/support/index.md

 ## Priority support

-We offer priority support with a guaranteed SLA as part of our Enterprise plan.
-[Schedule a call](https://calendly.com/wiremock/wiremock-request-demo?month=2022-04) with our team to learn more.
+We offer priority support with a guaranteed SLA as part of our Enterprise plan. <a href="#" class="schedule-call-button">Schedule a call</a> with our team to learn more.